caiocomandulli/lib-contracts/README.md

 You can notice that the name of the table is passed through the `Contract` constructor and right after we start defining columns.

-The columns variable is the list of columns defined in this contract.
-We define for each attribute in our base object a column, and within the column implementation how the attribute is set in an object and how you get it from an object.
+The columns variable is the list of `Column` defined in this contract.
+We define for each attribute in our base object a `Column`, and within the column implementation how the attribute is set in an object and how you get it from an object.

 ```java